2. Easy Transport Options

-3. Less Travel Options
+3. Fewer Travel Options

-Sukhothai has a lot less flight options per day than Chiang Mai and you will also have to transfer via Bangkok to get to the ancient city.
+Sukhothai has a lot fewer flight options per day than Chiang Mai and you will also have to transfer via Bangkok to get to the ancient city.
 If you are planning a trip to Bangkok, then this won’t bother you but if you want to skip the capital, Chiang Mai is a better option.

 4. Not Much Nightlife